botmasterai/botmaster/Readme.md

 ```js
 botmaster.addBot(twitterBot);
 ```
 This is important if you create your own Bot that extends the `Botmaster.botTypes.BaseBot` class.
 For instance, you might want to create your own class that supports your pre-existing messaging standards.
-Have a look in the `writing_a_botmaster_supported_bot-class.ms` file to learn how to do this.
+Have a look at the [writing_a_botmaster_supported_bot-class.md](writing_a_botmaster_supported_bot_class_readme.md) file to learn how to do this.

 ## Message/Update format